asifzubair/coalescent/README.md

 # Coalescent

-Algorithm implementations fro Gene Genealogies, Variation and Evolution.
+Implementations of algorithms from Gene Genealogies, Variation and Evolution.